ztower-umass/FarmerLink/docs/final.md

 * Used to add a comment to a specific post
 * POST data will have data such as the name of the comment and the user posting it

-'/forum/upvote' AND '/forum/downvote'

-* POST request
-* Used to Upvoted/Downvote a specific post
-* POST data will have the post’s information so it can be modified accordingly

 '/forum/getCommentforPost'

 * POST request